 *

-When you are injured in your body or your mind, feel the injury, as much as possible, as a crucible of destiny, rather than a form of punishment.
-See yourself not as a victim, but rather joined in the historical procession of profundity.
+When you are injured in your body or your mind, see yourself not as a victim, but rather joined in the historical procession of profundity.
 Focus on the nature of the wound, and ask of it what it needs in order to shape you into yourself.
 Don’t complain; complaining consumes the life force and blinds you to every opportunity that is as near to hand as your own breath.
 On the other hand, allow yourself to grieve when life and faith are shattered.
 Cry out to the heavens, or to the bowels of the earth in your grief.
 Be inconsolable at times, because you are inconsolable at times.
 Grief is a valuation beyond human intention, and therefore touched by the divine.
 And grief is a force of nature, a form of earthly thunder, conferring great resolution and change.
 Grief cannot lie.
-When we grieve, our form and our function disassemble; we soak speechless into ultimate matters.
-We cannot restore ourselves, and so the earth shapes us into testaments of why we live—of why anyone lives, for grief is as universal as ground and sky.
+When we grieve, the skin slides off the soul; the organs disintegrate; we soak speechless into ultimate matters.
+We cannot restore ourselves, and so the earth shapes us into plain testaments of why we live—of why anyone lives.
+For grief is as universal as ground and sky.
 But neither is grief a steady state.
-Grieve fully, then attune to the wisdom grief bestows, for grief is power, beyond hope and fear.
+Grief has no prescription; no design; no advice.
+You cannot anticipate grief's yield.
+Grieve, and attune to mystery.
+It may become very quiet.
+A motionless flower petal; a bone.
+Hearken to sense and sound.
+For grief is a religious power, beyond hope and fear.

 Avoid facile, acquisitive ambition.
 Grow more rather than less responsible.
 Never think you are free because you are indifferent or do not care.
 Freedom is always some pasture that is revealed after devotion, or sacrifice, or terrible responsibility.
 If you are insulted or demeaned by someone, do not respond in kind.
 Rather, rearrange your inmost disposition so that nothing in their slander can sever you from yourself.
 Avoid people who thrive on attacking other people.
 But if you are attacked, speak clearly in your knowledge of yourself, so that your own soul bears witness to the truth of your nature.
 And if you are attacked in your body, defend yourself as powerfully as you can.
 Walk away from foolishly violent people, but if you cannot avoid it, fight back fiercely, and let your fierceness speak for the precious gift of your life.

-Stay human, tactile, woundable, transformable, and devoutly sentient.
-If you live and animate primarily on technological media platforms, you will diminish your subtlety, discernment, and your sensitivity.
-You’ll unconsciously imitate the personas of personas and lose the sacred connection to your instincts.
-Technological media and mean-spiritedness are tragic bedfellows.
-The detachment inherent to a means of communication is proportionate to its tendency to foster cruelty, numbness, and defamation, even in your own heart.
-Just so, a species changes.
-The essence of human being is dependent on its way.
-If you communicate by robotic means of sound bites and ill-considered opinions, the birthright breadth of you will shrink to the formulaic proportions of a device or a screen.
-Your own mystery, even to yourself, will become improbable.
-If you depend on Artificial Intelligence to replace the stirring rigor of your thought, you may lose reverence for thought itself, and you may doubt the veracity of wisdom.
-If you employ Artificial Intelligence for your companionship and your coping, you may lose faith in yourself—in the bedrock of your character—because you have lost faith in other people and the work of human relationship.
+If you employ Artificial Intelligence for your companionship and your coping, you may lose faith in yourself, even as you lose faith in other people.
+Eros shies away from calculation and self-reflexivity.
 We cannot forgo human intimacy and remain faithful to ourselves.
-Human being is a cooperative expansion or a cooperative degradation.
-We make a friend by believing in friendship; the work discovers us to ourselves.
-Enslaved to the drug of scrolling and the instant gratification of social media, you may become more excited by slander and cruelty and less moved by quiet things; by harmony and dignity; and by powerful, reserved people.
-You may imagine that intelligence is manipulative, because it is serious and careful; and that wounded blame and herd-like hatred are authentic, because they seem raw and immediate.
-You may lose the essence of love, which is to consider others so deeply you become indivisible from their fragility, and naturally bound to their courage.
-We become the modes that soothe us: distraction, addiction, blame; or wonder, consecration and communion.
-In the final analysis, empathy is intelligence—not as a moral rule, but because we possess no world other than that which we make with understanding.
+We make a friend by believing in friendship; the work discovers us miraculously to ourselves.
+Enslaved to the drug of scrolling, corpsified and left wanting by instant gratification, you may become more excited by slander and cruelty, and less moved by quiet things; by harmonic life and dignity; and by powerful, reserved people.
+You may imagine intelligence is manipulative, because it is serious and careful, and that wounded blame and herd-like hatred are authentic, because they seem raw and immediate.
+You may lose the capacity for love, for love considers others so deeply you become indivisible from their fragility, and naturally bound to their courage.
+We become the modes that soothe us: distraction, blame, or communion.
+In the final analysis, empathy is intelligence, because we possess no world other than that which we make with understanding.

 *

 Remain strange; locate yourself in your inimitability.
-Where you are indigenous to yourself is where you are calm, if you have the power to believe in your soul.
+Your unlikeness is your harbor and your calm, if you have the power to believe in your soul.
 Even so, unique lives incur pain.
 You may feel like a tree falling forever through the common shout of civilization.
 Probably, you will bleed.
 Difference invites abuse.
 There will always be people who use hate to veil their own stagnation.
 But there will also be people who need your difference, like a secret seal, in order to become themselves.
 Stand your inmost ground.
 Observe courage wherever it can be found.
 See eccentricity, your own and others', as mystery, not as fodder for scorn.
 The soul is an explorer, or it is not a soul.

 *

-Know some kind of trade.
+Know some kind of dexterous trade or craft.
 If you would belong to life, the animals, plants, and the elements must know you and trust you by the way you attend to material and sentient things.
 Touch carefully and deftly the more-than-human world.
+There are distances in animals without which we are bereft.
+Plants go down deeply, and turn toward the sun.
+Clay is our hands.
+Red-hot iron, folding under blows, makes mystery.
 Strive to be natural, not colonized by money and digitalization and screens.
 But be wary of turning nature into a product or a screen.
 Gear and equipment may be accoutrements to action, but the essence of nature remains untouched by all things.
-All you have is the instrument of your organism; you feel and perceive only the measure of your sensibility.
+All you have is the instrument of your organism.
+You feel and perceive only the measure of your sensibility.
 You cannot buy nature any more than you can buy love.
 Neither imagine that nature is something to be conquered.
-Rather, learn ways and styles of human being that blend with nature, as if you were hardly there.
+Rather, learn ways of human being that blend with nature, as if you were hardly there.
 Speak like streams, on occasion like lightning; be silent like snow; listen like a lake; ponder like a field; imagine like a wing; shiver like a pelt when you are moved.

 *